 And the Pilbara, of course, if where Forrest’s Christmas Creek iron ore mine is located, along with many other rust-coloured mountains, some of them up to 95% iron ore.

 Currently, the Australian government is headed by a prime minister, Scott Morrison, who has long been an unabashed fan of coal.
-So, it is no surprise to hear that ‘ScoMo’ and his much-criticized advisers are cool on ‘green hydrogen’.
+So, it is no surprise to hear that ‘ScoMo’ and his much-criticised advisers are cool on ‘green hydrogen’.

 But it’s early days and it might take braver leaders to make this new source of energy happen.